 How to better use and understand the data from the popular website speed test tool Pingdom.
 You can use it to do what we call a waterfall analysis of your website.
 This helps you more easily diagnose performance issues, and also not misdiagnose a problem.
 We see a lot of times that WordPress users are interpreting the data wrong in the Pingdom speed test tool, and this leads them to sometimes configuring their site to a state that was even worse than before.

-Regular readers may remember that a while back I reviewed one of my favourite website speed testing tools: GTMetrix.
-Speed testing is an essential task for all website owners, providing valuable insight into how fast our sites load under various circumstances and at different times of the day.
+Regular readers may remember that a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
+Speed testing is an essential task for all website owners.
+Providing valuable insight into how fast our sites load under various circumstances and at different times of the day.

 Pingdom Free Speed Tests